bastienlapierre/bastienlapierre.github.io/_pages/about.md

 Contact
 ======
-You can contact me at blapierre(at)princeton.edu
+You can contact me at blapierre(at)princeton.edu.